OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 An EntitySet or collection of entities MUST be represented as a JSON array.
 Each element MUST be a correctly formatted Entity (see [Representing an Entity](#representinganentity)).

 An empty EntitySet or collection of entities (one that contains no EntityType instances) MUST be represented as an empty JSON array.

+## 5.2 Representing a Collection of Complex Type Values in a Request ##

+A Collection of complex type values MUST be represented as a JSON array.
+Each element in the array MUST be the representation for a complex type value.
+See [Representing a ComplexType Value](#representingacomplextypevalue) for details.

 # 6 Response Specifics #